homan-uppu/writing/2-Essays/Winners take all.md

 ...

-Inequality is a function of complexity.
+Inequality in ability is a function of complexity.
 In games, complexity corresponds to the number of possibilities within the game.
 A simpler game has fewer possibilities, while a more complex game has many more possibilities.
-The greater the complexity of the game, the greater the  inequality in ability, no matter how much the players train.
+The greater the complexity of the game, the greater the inequality in ability, no matter how hard the players train.

-Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore by making choices ("moves") in the game.
+Our endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore by making choices ("moves") in the game.
 By modeling our endeavors as games, we can study simpler games and extrapolate learnings from them.

 Let's look at three popular board games: [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) (simple), [Chess](https://en.wikipedia.org/wiki/Chess) (medium complexity), [Go](https://en.wikipedia.org/wiki/Go_(game)) (high complexity).